deepanshs/mrsimulator/docs/understanding-spin_systems.rst

      - 1
      - (0.015% x 1.11%) ~ 0.00016%

-In the Mrsimulator library, we consider each isotopomer as a simplified isolated spin-system, where only the NMR active sites may reside within the spin-system.
+In the ``mrsimulator`` library, we consider each isotopomer as a simplified isolated spin-system, where only the NMR active sites may reside within the spin-system.
 All NMR inactive sites are ignored.
 This simplified isolated spin-system is given the class name of **SpinSystem**.
 In the following sub-section, we illustrate with